buwilliams/learn-posthog/docs/react.md

 `const [value, setValue] = useState(initialValue)`

-An updater function can be passed to the setter so that multiple updates can be called in sequence.
+An updater function can be passed to the setter so that multiple updates can be called in sequence, or to merge-update the state via spreading if it's an object.
 The updater is a pure function which takes previous state and returns next.

 ```jsx
 // bad